-Smart displays can do a lot — these are our top six favorite ones
+Smart displays can do a lot — these are our favorite ones

 Pros:

-- Beautiful design
+- Small, easy-to-manage design

 Cons:

-With its stunning 7-inch display and beautiful design, the Nest Hub is the best cheap Google Assistant smart display out there.

-Best Small Display: Lenovo Smart Clock
+Best small display: Lenovo Smart Clock

 The Lenovo Smart Clock is a very niche entry in the smart display category, but it's so cute and endearing that we just had to include it.

-This is a Google Assistant-powered display, but its interface is a bit different compared to things like the Nest Hub or Lenovo Smart Display below.
+This is a Google Assistant-powered display, but its interface is slightly different from the Nest Hub or Lenovo Smart Display below.
 You can see the time, weather, calendar appointments, etc., but you can't use the screen to watch YouTube videos or follow recipes.
 It's much more limited in these regards, but that's by design.

 Lenovo designed the Smart Clock to do less because it's best thought of as a super-powerful alarm clock.
 The teen-tiny 4-inch display means you can place the Smart Clock anywhere — including your cramped nightstand by your bed.
 You can quickly snooze alarms by slapping the top of it, the fabric body looks gorgeous, and the built-in speaker is fine for casual music listening.
 This is also the only smart display on this list with a USB-A port on the back, allowing you to plug in a cable and charge your phone while you sleep.

-It likely makes more sense for the majority of people to spend a little bit more money on something like the Echo Show 5 or Nest Hub, but if the concept of the Lenovo Smart Clock speaks to you, we think you'll be really, really happy with it.
+It likely makes more sense for most people to spend a little bit more money on something like the Echo Show 5 or Nest Hub, but if the concept of the Lenovo Smart Clock speaks to you, we think you'll be happy with it.

 Pros: